Understanding the Road Safety Rank

 A road safety rank is currently calculated by evenly weighting the five component metrics:

-• The count of collisions occurring on or near the street segment (using the last ten years of data, if available)
+• The count of collisions occurring on or near the street segment (using the last five years of data, if available)

-• The share of vehicles travelling above the speed limit (using the most recent six months)
+• The share of vehicles travelling above the speed limit (by default Vianova uses 18 months of data)

-• The median percentage above the posted speed limit that those over-speeding vehicles are travelling (using the most recent six months)
+• The median percentage above the posted speed limit that those over-speeding vehicles are travelling (again, using 18 months of data)

-• The count of "heavy braking" incidents, where braking exceeds normal pressure and speed (using six months of data)
+• The count of "heavy braking" incidents, where braking exceeds normal pressure and speed (again using 18 months of data)

 • The number of shared mobility trips (bicycles and scooters) which occur on the road segment (using six months of data)